 In terms of timekeeping and project management, few other platforms compare to Zoho Books.
 Time tracking is linked to a project and a customer, which would be problematic if you wanted to use separate billing for customers.

-Where Zoho Books really stands out is in terms of its report functionality.
+Zoho Books shines in its report functionality.
 There are a mind-boggling number of criteria where you can filter your reports in the most minute detail.
-The reports are well compartmentalized and easy to navigate for simple drill-downs.
-Import/Export functionality is what you would expect in a good accounting platform (i.e all major features are available).
+The reports are well categorized, and easy to navigate for simple drill-downs.
+The Import/Export functionality is what you would expect in a good accounting platform (i.e., all major features are available).

-In multiple domains – contact and item records, transactions, inventory management, project management, customizability, automation, dashboard, and user interface – it’s the most powerful and flexible accounting service I’ve reviewed.
-The only real issue is with the lack of Zoho Books payroll integration.
+In multiple domains – contact and item records, transactions, inventory management, project management, customizability, automation, dashboard, and user interface – Zoho Books is the most powerful and flexible accounting service I’ve reviewed.
+The only real issue is the lack of integral payroll features.

 Zoho Books Pricing Plan

-What is the Zoho Books pricing?
-This is a great question to ask.
-The price is very important, but it is often not a deal-breaker.
-Just ask anybody who has run into problems with accounting solutions. $5 a month extra is nothing compared to the hassle that can be caused by a subpar accounting platform.
+The price is significant, but it is often not a deal-breaker; just ask anybody who has run into problems with accounting solutions. $15 a month extra is nothing compared to the hassle a subpar accounting platform can cause.

-Thankfully, Zoho Books offers great pricing and great service.
-There are 3 basic pricing plans:
+Thankfully, Zoho Books offers excellent pricing and great service.
+There are 4 basic pricing plans: